bugsnag/chromatic-sass/api.md

 Returns an array-like Sass map, with keys set as index values.

-Accepts an options map as a final parameter with keys:
+Accepts an options map as a final argument with keys:
 - `stops` (default: 10)
 - `mode` (default 'lab')
 - `padding`